JeffreySarnoff/RollingFunctions.jl/README.md

 ### works with weights
 - weights given as a simple vector
-- weights given as a kind of StatsBase.AbstractWeights
+- weights given as a kind of Statistics.AbstractWeights

 ### examples of use
 - with a simple vector